UCL/research-computing-with-cpp/07MPIExample/index.md

 title: MPI Design Example
 ---

-## MPI Design Example
+# MPI Design Example

-### Overview

-* SmoothLife: An example parallel computing problem
-* Domain Decomposition
-* Local Communication with Sendrecv
-* Scripting Job Submission
-* Simplifying communication with derived datatypes
-* Overlapping Computation and Communication
+### Objectives for this chapter

+In this chapter, we give an extended introduction to a particular parallel programming example, introducing some common programming patterns which occur in working with MPI.